nurul3101/docs-1/docs/lib/datastore/auth-model.md

 description: Learn more about how DataStore handles Models with finer grain authorization access checks.
 ---

-DataStore with [sync to cloud enabled](~/lib/datastore/sync.md) has the capability to operate on models with finer grain authorization checks at the API.
-In GraphQL, this is done with the `@auth` directive defined in the [GraphQL Transformer documentation](~/cli/graphql-transformer/directives.md#auth).
+In order to configure fine grain authorization controls with Datastore, use the `@auth` directive to specify ownership and permissible operations (create, update, delete, read) on a specific type.
+More information can be found on the @auth directive in the [GraphQL Transformer documentation](~/cli/graphql-transformer/directives.md#auth).

 <amplify-callout>

-**Note:** this API is under development and it is not generally available yet.
+**Note:** This API is under development and is not released.

 </amplify-callout>